menu

 Setting & Lifestyle

-Boothbay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Boothbay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.30 minutes getting to work every day.

-As is often the case in a small town, Boothbay doesn't have a public transportation system that people use for their commute.
+Boothbay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics